carlopantaleo/CarloPantaleo.ComparableIntervals/README.md

 ## Library structure

-This library library exposes a few objects to build and compute intervals.
+This library exposes a few objects to build and compute intervals.

 `struct Bound<T>`: represents a bound of type `T`, where `T : IComparable`.
 A bound may be open, closed, or may represent negative or positive infinity.
 Methods to create those types of bounds